Your Cart ()

 How can I unlock my safe?

-The most common way to unlock a safe is by entering in the right combination lock.
+The most common way to unlock a safe is by entering in the right combination.
 It's best to look for other security measures when it comes to safes--like fingerprint scanners!
 Problems occur if someone guesses your code or finds out what that number sequence is (incorrect code entries) and tries opening up the safe.
 The only way an intruder could get inside would be with a key, but they'd need access to find them first!

 Are electronic locks on gun safes reliable?